What is a Conservatorship?

 - The court investigates the situation to decide if the conservatorship is necessary.

-That is the process in a very small nutshell.
+This is the Conservatorship process in a very small nutshell.
 It can require months and multiple hearings if the person in question or a person or people close to the objects to the petition.

 The Key is Planning Ahead